-These Pooled Investment Vehicles typically are exempt from registration under the Investment Company Act, and the interests in such Pooled Investment Vehicles typically are exempt from registration under the 1933 Act (although in some cases such interests may be registered under the 1933 Act or similar foreign regulation).
+These Pooled Investment Vehicles typically are exempt from registration under the Investment Company Act, and the interests in such Pooled Investment Vehicles typically are exempt from registration under the Securities Act of 1933, as amended (1933 Act) (although in some cases such interests may be registered under the 1933 Act or similar foreign regulation).

 The investment management or other agreements governing our provision of advisory services to Pooled Investment Vehicles typically vary between clients, including with respect to termination provisions.
+In certain circumstances, Federated Investment Counseling is authorized to select qualified custodians on behalf of Pooled Investment Vehicles.
 Clients should refer to their investment management or other agreement with us for a complete understanding of their termination and other rights.

-5. Proprietary Accounts
+4. Proprietary Accounts

-Federated Global Investment Management Corp. may from time to time provide Investment Supervisory Services to Proprietary Accounts.
-At any given time, we may manage Proprietary Accounts that are Managed Accounts, Separate Accounts, Investment Companies or Pooled Investment Vehicles.
-The clients, account holders, shareholders or investors in these Proprietary Accounts may include: Federated Global Investment Management Corp., another Federated Advisory Company or affiliate, or employees of these entities.
+Federated Investment Counseling may from time to time provide Investment Supervisory Services to Proprietary Accounts.
+At any given time, we may manage Proprietary Accounts that are Managed Accounts, Separate Accounts, Private Investment Companies or Pooled Investment Vehicles.
+The clients, account holders, shareholders or investors in these Proprietary Accounts may include: Federated Investment Counseling, another Federated Advisory Company or affiliate, or employees of these entities.